pateskinasy/pateskinasy.github.io/_posts/2018-11-12-open-sourcing-creatorstory.md

   teaser: /assets/images/post_images/creatorstory.PNG
 published: true
 ---
-It's been some time now since creatorstory has been sunset.
+It's been some time since creatorstory has been sunset.

 I've learned immensely from the wonderful journey that happens in the creation and ending of a new product (wrote a few words about it on [This is NOT a startup post-mortem](https://www.eskinasy.com/hen/not-startup-post-mortem/ "NOT a startup post-mortem")).
 The biggest learning, however, was more personal: I've learned that I could be resourceful beyond what my skills limit me.